awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-pull-request.md

 ## Create a Pull Request \(Console\)<a name="how-to-create-pull-request-console"></a>

-You can use the AWS CodeCommit console to create a pull request in an AWS CodeCommit repository\.
+You can use the CodeCommit console to create a pull request in a CodeCommit repository\.
 If your repository is [configured with notifications](how-to-repository-email.md), subscribed users receive an email when you create a pull request\.

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.
+1. Open the CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

 1. In **Repositories**, choose the name of the repository where you want to create a pull request\.